rastandy/lacinia-datomic/doc/intro.md

 maybe [phraser](https://github.com/alexanderkiel/phrase) for producing nice error messages for the end user.

-## Lacinia resolvers wrt Datmoic queries
+## Lacinia resolvers wrt Datomic queries

 Each Lacinia resolver makes a query to the Datomic db.
 This is an ok solution when the Lacinia server is also a Datomic peer.
 Not that good